 LAMM is officially part of the GREENiTOP® ‘green community’, i.e. a small group of exemplary companies that care about the environmental performance of their products in the context of LEED®-certified green buildings.
 LAMM products play a decisive role in helping those who adopt them to achieve the highest building-sustainability scores based on LEED® assessment standards.

-LAMM is certified in accordance with the UNI EN ISO 14001 standard.
-This optional procedure shows the company’s will to set up and implement an environmental management system, including through the monitoring of its activities, and systematically seek improvement.
-The FSC certification of type Chain of Custody guarantees the traceability of the materials coming from responsibly managed forests, from the producer to the final customer.
+LAMM is certified in accordance with the most important national and international standards for environmental protection.
+The UNI EN ISO 14001 standard is an optional procedure shows the company’s will to set up and implement an environmental management system, including through the monitoring of its activities, and systematically seek improvement.
+The FSC® certification of type Chain of Custody guarantees the traceability of the materials coming from responsibly managed forests, from the producer to the final customer.
+The Eco-Management and Audit Scheme (EMAS) is a voluntary environmental management instrument, developed by the European Commission wich enables organisations to assess, manage and continuously improve their environmental performance.

 Packaging and transport